deinal/seacast/README.md

 1. Create accounts on Copernicus marine (https://marine.copernicus.eu) and climate data store (https://cds.climate.copernicus.eu).

-2. Log in to the marine service on your machine using the Python client `copernicusmarine login`, and [set up climate credentials](https://cds.climate.copernicus.eu/api-how-to) to acess atmospheric data.
+2. Log in to the marine service on your machine using the Python client `copernicusmarine login`, and [set up climate credentials](https://cds.climate.copernicus.eu/api-how-to) to access atmospheric data.

 3. Then download all the training data:
 ```